Genotek/ClassifyCNV/README.md

 ### **Citation**

 If you use the software, please cite:
+Gurbich TA, Ilinsky VV.
+2020.
+ClassifyCNV: a tool for clinical annotation of copy-number variants. bioRxiv doi: 10.1101/2020.07.20.213215

 ### **License**